Chart Color Schemes

 Macksville has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-No infrastructure changes have been identified by AreaSearch that could impact this area.
-Key projects include Pacific Highway Upgrade: Hexham To Brisbane, Low And Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail, and Queensland New South Wales Interconnector.
+No changes can affect an area's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that are predicted to impact the area.
+Notable projects include Pacific Highway Upgrade: Hexham To Brisbane, Low and Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail, and Queensland New South Wales Interconnector, with the following list specifying those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.